Kyza/nests/README.md

 _Please please please_ be careful when using arrays in your nests.
 They can be many times slower than normal which is devestating for performance on large arrays with ~100,000 items.

-On my machine it takes ~13ms to use `unshift` on a normal array with 1,000,000 items, while it takes almost ~650ms to use unshift the same array in a nest.
+On my machine it takes ~13ms to use `unshift` on a normal array with 1,000,000 items, while it takes ~625ms to use unshift the same array in a nest.

 **But don't run away just yet!**